9 min read

 Before you can begin your thesis statement, it's essential to have a clear understanding of your topic.
 Conduct thorough research and analysis to grasp the key concepts, issues, or questions related to your subject.

-Your thesis statement should encapsulate the main argument or point you want to make in your essay.
+Your thesis statement should capture the main argument or point you want to make in your essay.
 Ask yourself, "What is the primary message or claim I want to convey?"
 This will be the cornerstone of your thesis statement.

 Start your thesis statement with a concise sentence that directly addresses your main argument.
 Avoid vague or generic statements and get straight to the point.
 Use clear and precise language.